 - □ Application form

 - □ Applicant's CV

 - □ Proposed Supervisor's CV

-- □ Declaration of Support Supervisor
+- Declaration of Support Supervisor

 - □ Declaration of Support Host Institution.

-6. Application Assessment
+6.Application Assessment

+The full application form will be reviewed and shortlisted by a panel of scientific reviewers.
 The Irish Cancer Society bases its funding decisions on the recommendations of their review panels.
 However, the Society withholds the right to reject any funding application at its own discretion.
 Incomplete, ineligible, or late applications will be rejected by the Society and may not proceed to review.